The Wedding Vibes

 4. Haldi Ceremony

 The Haldi ceremony is a significant pre-wedding ritual in Indian weddings, particularly in Hindu culture.
 It involves applying a paste made from turmeric powder, known as haldi, to the bride and groom’s bodies.
-This ceremony is believed to bring good luck, ward off evil spirits, and enhance the couple’s beauty before their wedding day.

 While I couldn’t find an exact historical account of the origins of the Haldi ceremony, it is deeply root in Indian culture and has been practice for centuries.
 Turmeric has long been considering auspicious and holds great importance in Indian traditions, not just for weddings but also in religious ceremonies and festivals.